sabauandrei98/c-Sharp/RemiAutoHelp/readme.txt

-This is a license project made in rush for a friend in like 3 days (so the code it's not so good organised, but the app works fine).
-It got grade 8 out of 10.
+The program is in romanian language and its purpose is to manage a company vehicles in order to be offered for a test drive and then to be sold.
+It was done in 3 days.

 Test data:
 	Administrator: admin/admin
 	Client: 123/123

-The program is in romanian language and its purpose is to manage a company vehicles in order to be offered for a test drive and then to be sold.
 It has:
 [HOME]
 -login as administrator/client